LeTsC0D/Final-Project-solidity-and-bnb-bootcamp/README.md

 # Web3 Concert Ticket DApp - README

 Welcome to the **Web3 Concert Ticket DApp** project repository!
 This decentralized application (DApp) leverages blockchain technology to implement an Concert Ticket platform on the Ethereum network.
-Participants can place bids on items of interest, and the highest bidder at the end of the Concert Ticket wins the item.
+Participants can buy ticket of interest,create tickettype,checkout and checkin
 ## Table of Contents

 - [Overview](#overview)